 McDougall (2009) estimated the number of mature individuals of Bossiaea bombayensis as approximately 4,000-6,000 plants, based on field reconnaissance in the Shoalhaven Gorge (McDougall 2009).
 This estimate is likely to be of low data quality as it is not based on recorded survey data.
 Almost all the individuals of the species are located around Bombay with a 7 km gap (or 9 km along the river banks) to a small cluster of 58 individuals located at Warri (M. Appleby and V. Wong pers. obs.
 November 2023).

-In December 2019 a fire burnt 78% of the known habitat, including all of its known distribution except a 1km section of the river and a patchy burn in some areas.
+In December 2019 a fire burnt 78% of the known habitat of Bossiaea bombayensis, covering all of the known distribution except a 1 km section of the river and some areas that burnt more patchily.
 This fire killed mature adults and triggered mass recruitment of seedlings.
-A severe flood in February 2020, two months after the fire, uprooted and washed away an unknown number of unburnt mature adult plants, as well as soil containing seeds (Appleby 2022).
-Subsequent repeated severe flood events in 2020-22 washed away some mature B. bombayensis plants and many seedlings (Appleby 2022).
-A survey in 2022 recorded over 8,000 plants, of which 498 were mature (having survived the fire) and the rest were seedlings (94%), scattered across 33 sites along a 10.5 km stretch of the river (Appleby 2022).
+However, a severe flood in February 2020, two months after the fire, uprooted and washed away an unknown number of unburnt mature adult plants, as well as soil containing seeds (Appleby 2022).
+Subsequent repeated severe flood events in 2020-22 washed away more mature B. bombayensis plants and many seedlings (Appleby 2022).
+A survey in 2022 following these events recorded over 8,000 plants scattered across 33 sites along a 10.5 km stretch of the river (Appleby 2022).
+Excluding two of the largest sites with 'estimated individuals numbering thousands' of plants, this survey counted 498 mature plants having survived the fire and floods and approximately 1,820 post-fire seedlings that were already reproductively mature and bearing buds and flowers (Appleby 2022).
+Overall, approximately 57% of the counted individuals consisted of seedlings yet to reach reproductive maturity (Appleby 2022), meaning that the total of mature individuals is currently estimated at approximately 3,440 assuming that 43% of the total population consists of reproductively mature plants, inclusive of the two large sites not included in the 2022 census.

-There is not sufficient monitoring data to determine the proportion of the current cohort of seedlings that may survive to maturity to estimate a likely future mature population size As such, the population size is considered to be in the same range 4000-6000 as estimated by McDougall (2009).
-Observations from one monitoring site suggest that the species occurred over a slightly greater extent pre-fire than post-fire, but numbers were not documented (Appleby 2022).
-However, the total number of mature individuals is inferred to have declined as a result of competition from weeds and loss of streambank habitat from scouring from repeated major flood events
+There is not sufficient monitoring data to determine the proportion of the current cohort of seedlings that are yet to reach reproductive maturity and that may survive to maturity to accurately estimate a likely future mature population size.
+As such, the current population size is considered to be 3,440-6,000 mature individuals.
+The lower bound of this range represents mature plants that survived the 2019 fire and reproductively mature plants from the cohort of post-fire seedlings recorded in 2022 (Appleby 2022), with the upper bound represented by the maximum estimate for a mature population in McDougall (2009).
+Observations from one monitoring site post-2019 suggest that the species was recorded over a slightly greater extent pre-fire than post-fire, but numbers were not documented (Appleby 2022).
+However, the total number of mature individuals is inferred to have declined as a result of competition from weeds and loss of streambank habitat from scouring from repeated major flood events.